• Main Menu

 Gold CC BY-NC Open Access

 The gold OA option is provided primarily for authors with research funding from an organization that mandates gold OA as a condition of publication and does not permit green OA as a route to compliance.
 The fee is $2,500.
 It is expected that the funder and the grant will be noted in the acknowledgments of the manuscript in the conventional manner.
-Articles published as gold OA are made available under a CC BY-NC license.
+Articles published as gold OA are made available under a CC BY-NC licence.

 Gold CC BY Open Access